16020041057/competition_for_HUAWEIBEI/code/readme.md

-this is the code for 12 pictures you can change the code for testing more pictures
+this is the code for 12 pictures .
+And you can change the code for testing more pictures. zip has the code and the pictures for test.